srajgopalan/solace-ci-cd-demo/README.md

 - Virtual Message Router: SolOS 7.2.1
 - Message Router Appliance: SolOS 7.2.2

+__NOTE:__ This sample has been created to illustrate how SEMPv2 can be used to integrate Solace with a CI/CD pipeline.
+You may need to modify the samples to align with your custom environment, as well as apply security, hardening and other operational readiness considerations as necessary.

 ## Contents

 This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment.
 For a nice introduction to the SEMPv2 Management API , check out this [blog](https://solace.com/blog/products-tech/introducing-semp-v2-solace-message-routers-configuration-reinvented), as well as the [SEMP tutorials home page](http://dev.solace.com/get-started/semp-tutorials/)

 The sample can be used as-is for automated deployment of your Solace messaging environments for Continuous Integration.
 Additionally, you can integrate this into your pipeline for Continuous Deployments.
 This is explained in the subsequent sections.

-You may need to modify the samples to align with your custom environment, as well as apply security, hardening and other operational readiness considerations as necessary.

 ## Automated provisioning in a CI environment